About ANDREA DENNISTON

-Andrea is a studio potter in Floyd, Virginia, where she has been working full time since completing her MFA in Ceramics at Syracuse University in 2016.
-Prior to graduate school, she worked for Silvie Granatelli, a studio potter in Floyd, as an apprentice for two years.
+Andrea is a studio potter in Floyd, VA where she has been working full time since completing her MFA in Ceramics at Syracuse University in 2016.
+Prior to graduate school, she worked for Silvie Granatelli, a founding 16 Hands potter in Floyd, as an apprentice for 2 years.
 She also received her BFA from West Virginia University.
-Her work is primarily wheel thrown with a grolleg porcelain clay body that she fires in an electric kiln to cone 7.
-She exhibits nationally, and has written several articles for Ceramics Monthly and Pottery Making Illustrated.
-In 2017, Andrea was named a Ceramics Monthly Emerging Artist.
+Andrea shares a studio with her husband and fellow potter, Seth Guzovsky.
+Their work can be found online and at Poor Farm Pottery.
+Andrea’s work is primarily wheel thrown with a grolleg porcelain clay body that she fires in an electric kiln to cone 7.
+She exhibits nationally, and has written several articles for Ceramics Monthly and Pottery Making Illustrated, in 2017 she was named a Ceramics Monthly Emerging Artist.

 My studio practice is slow and steady.
 The inlayed line is particularly significant on the surface of my pottery.
-These lines form repeating patterns and floral motifs that reference traditional quilt blocks, architectural ornament, Art Deco patterns, stained glass windows, and 16th century Iznik tiles.
+It can be found on feet, handles, under lids and on the interior of most pieces.
+These lines form repeating patterns and floral motifs that reference traditional quilt blocks, architectural ornament, Art Deco patterns, and stained glass windows.
 My color pallet is bright, with translucent blues, shades of chartreuse green, and spots of yellow and red.
-I use a porcelain clay body that I fire in an electric kiln.
-With my pottery I hope to add pomp to daily life.
+With my work I hope to add pomp to daily life.
 As my pottery moves into the world, I optimistically pursue my goal to make useful and beautiful objects.
 Objects that I hope will find a home in everyday life and daily conversation, where they will reward and remind the user that the well crafted object has not only satisfied a need but has connected them with another human being.

 Artist Statement (SETH)